The Dark Tower (2017 film): Nikolaj Arcel, Media Rights Capital and Sony Pictures (2015–2017)

 On April 10, 2015, it was announced that Sony Pictures Entertainment with MRC were fast-tracking the project, now with a completely reworked script by Goldsman and Jeff Pinkner.
 King appeared optimistic, saying: "I'm excited that The Dark Tower is finally going to appear on the screen."
 Howard appeared to be out as director, but would remain in a producing capacity.
 By June 2, 2015, Sony was looking to Nikolaj Arcel to direct.
 Arcel officially signed on July 10, 2015, with him and Anders Thomas Jensen rewriting the script.
 On August 5, 2015, Sony Pictures Entertainment set the film for a release of January 13, 2017.
 By November 2015, Matthew McConaughey had been offered the role of the Man in Black (also known as Randall Flagg from The Stand, another role McConaughey had been offered for the 2020 miniseries).
 McConaughey made between 1 and 1.5 million dollars for his role.
 In January 2016, it was officially announced that Idris Elba has been cast to play Roland Deschain.
 By February 18, 2016, Abbey Lee had been offered the role of Tirana.
 On March 1, 2016, Entertainment Weekly confirmed the casting of Idris Elba as Roland and Matthew McConaughey as The Man in Black, with shooting set to begin in South Africa in April.
 On March 5, Sony announced that the film would move back on the schedule from January 13 to February 17.
 By March 10, 2016, Tom Taylor had been cast as Jake Chambers.

 Set design and weapons selection

 Idris Elba's character uses weapons similar to the Remington Model 1858 revolver throughout the film, patented by Remington Arms in 1858.

 Filming and post-production

 Filming began on April 12, 2016.
 Abbey Lee, Jackie Earle Haley, and Fran Kranz were added to the cast when filming commenced, while Katheryn Winnick and Michael Barbieri joined the film at the end of April 2016, and Claudia Kim was cast as Arra Champignon in May 2016.
 After poor initial test screenings, Sony contemplated replacing Arcel with "a more experienced filmmaker," but instead producers Ron Howard and Akiva Goldsman advised Arcel on cleaning up the music and narrative of the film.
+Filming locations included the Karoo region of South Africa and the Werdmuller Centre in Cape Town.